deepshika1211/Packing-Checklist-Chatboat/README.md

 → Modal for saved checklists and trip history

-💾 Save & Retrieve
+💾 Save & Retrieve:

 → Save customized checklists to local storage

 → View and reload past lists with a click

-🎨 UI Highlights
+🎨 UI Highlights:

 → Floating animated travel icons